Paying interest on deposits

 At mydeposits, we have chosen Centrepoint as our charity of choice and are working alongside them to support their campaign to end youth homelessness by 2037.

-In the first three months,, tenants have already chosen to generously donate over £66,000 to Centrepoint.
+In the first six months, tenants have already chosen to generously donate over £148,000 to Centrepoint.

 From providing more than 800 bed spaces for homeless young people to offering educational and rough sleeping and resettlement services, Centrepoint are making a real difference to helping young people move on from homelessness into an independent life.
 But with more than 129,000 young people experiencing homelessness last year, and one young person facing homelessness ever four minutes, they are in need more than ever.